Beckhoff-USA-Community/EventVideoPlayback/README.md

 ## How to get support

-Should you have any questions regarding the provided sample code, please contact your local Beckhoff support team.
-Contact information can be found on the official Beckhoff website at https://www.beckhoff.com/en-us/support/.
+Should you have any questions regarding the provided sample code, please post to the issue tracker for this repository.

 ## Disclaimer